Jamil Jivani

-Jamil Jivani (born October 24, 1987) is a Canadian politician and lawyer who is the member of Parliament (MP) for Bowmanville—Oshawa North.
-A Conservative, Jivani was first elected to represent Durham in a 2024 by-election triggered by the resignation of former Conservative leader and leader of the Official Opposition Erin O'Toole.
+Jamil Jivani (born October 24, 1987) is a Canadian politician who has been a member of Parliament (MP) since 2024.
+A member of the Conservative Party, Jivani represents Bowmanville—Oshawa North.
+He was first elected to represent Durham in a 2024 by-election triggered by the resignation of former Conservative leader and leader of the Official Opposition Erin O'Toole.

+Before entering politics, Jivani studied law at Yale University.
+He practiced corporate law at Torys LLP, worked as a community-police relations activist, was a contributor for Postmedia and hosted a radio show on CFRB Newstalk 1010.
 He previously worked as a special advisor to the premier of Ontario, Doug Ford, and was appointed as the advocate for community opportunities and to the Premier's Council on Equality of Opportunity.

-Before entering politics, Jivani studied law at Yale University and practiced corporate law at Torys LLP.
-He later worked as a community-police relations activist, as a contributor for Postmedia and hosted a radio show on CFRB Newstalk 1010.

 Early life and education

-Jivani was born in Toronto, Ontario to a Kenyan Muslim father and a British mother of Scottish and Irish descent.
-His father was adopted and raised by a Muslim Indian family, hence the Indian surname, and runs a restaurant in Mexico.
-He grew up with his two sisters, raised by their mother in the Ontario city of Brampton.
-Jivani also has two stepbrothers through his father side.
-As a teenager, he participated the Five Percent Nation, a radical group, by attending online and in person meetings After attending Fletcher’s Creek Senior Public School, then Mississauga's Gordon Graydon Memorial Secondary School, Jivani attended Humber College and York University.
+Jivani was born in Toronto, Ontario, to a Kenyan Muslim father and a Christian mother of Scottish and Irish descent.
+His father was adopted and raised by a Muslim Indian family, hence the Indian surname.
+He grew up with his two sisters, raised by their mother in Brampton, Ontario.
+Jivani also has two stepbrothers through his father's side.
+After attending Fletcher’s Creek Senior Public School, then Mississauga's Gordon Graydon Memorial Secondary School, Jivani attended Humber College and York University.

 In 2013, he earned his Juris Doctor from Yale Law School.
 Before attending law school, Jivani worked as a dishwasher and line cook in local Toronto area restaurants.
 While a student at Yale, Jivani was Program Director of the Yale Chapter of the Marshall-Brennan Constitutional Literacy Project and President of the Yale Black Law Students Association.
 He was also part of the Innovations in Policing Clinic, in which he authored a case study of police-community relations in Milwaukee, Wisconsin.

-At Yale, he was the best friend and a classmate of former Republican United States Senator from Ohio and Vice President of the United States, JD Vance.
 Jivani also interned at the office of Cory Booker, the then-mayor of Newark, and current Democratic Senior United States Senator from New Jersey.
 Jivani later revealed in 2020 that for a few years after law school, he was a card-carrying member of the Liberal Party of Canada.